favonia/cloudflare-ddns/docs/design/core/codebase-architecture.markdown

 Updater-behavior environment reads are confined to `internal/config/`.
 Runtime packages below that boundary consume built config values or constructed services instead of reading environment state directly.

+For structured domain entries, `internal/domainentry/` supplies diagnostics with source spans and domain-specific details. `internal/config/` adds the setting context when reporting them for `DOMAINS`, `IP4_DOMAINS`, and `IP6_DOMAINS`.

 ## Composition Root

 `cmd/ddns/ddns.go` is the production composition root.